-$$L{\rm MIN} = \frac{2(5)(0.25)}{\left(200 \bullet 10^3\right)\left(1.5\right)^2} = 5.6\mu H$$
+$$L{MIN} = \frac{2(5)(0.25)}{(200 \cdot 10^3)(1.5)^2} = 5.6 \mu H$$

 In practice, the inductor should be increased by about 30% over the calculated minimum to handle losses and variations in value.
-This suggests a minimum inductor of 7.3μH for this application, but looking at the ripple voltage chart shows that output ripple voltage could be reduced by a factor of two by using a 30μH inductor.
+This suggests a minimum inductor of 7.3 μH for this application, but looking at the ripple voltage chart shows that output ripple voltage could be reduced by a factor of two by using a 30μH inductor.
 There is no rule of thumb here to make a final decision.
-If modest ripple is needed and the larger inductor does the trick, this is probably the best solution.
+If modest ripple is needed and the larger inductor does the trick, go for it.
 If ripple is noncritical use the smaller inductor.
-If ripple is extremely critical, a second stage filter may have to be added in any case, and the lower value of inductance can be used.
+If ripple is extremely critical, a second filter may have to be added in any case, and the lower value of inductance can be used.
 Keep in mind that the output capacitor is the other critical factor in determining output ripple voltage.
 Ripple shown on the graph (Figure 16) is with a capacitor's ESR of 0.1Ω .
 This is reasonable for AVX type TPS "D" or "E" size surface mount solid tantalum capacitors, but the final capacitor chosen must be looked at carefully for ESR characteristics.